 The store won’t have enough in stock for a chunky knit blanket, you’ll need to order it online.
 I bought 4 of the 10 oz skeins and already need to order 4 more to make a decent size blanket.
 I had to carefully take the project off of my arm and put on a wrapping paper roll.

-Yarn Bee Showstopper doesn’t come in as many colors as the Premier Yarn Couture Jazz, but it does look like wool whereas Couture Jazz is acrylic.
+Yarn Bee Showstopper doesn’t come in as many colors as the Premier Yarn Couture Jazz (in the next section), but it does look like wool whereas Couture Jazz is acrylic.
 It does shed a little, but this is normal for wool blend yarns.
-If this bothers you, you’ll need either acrylic yarn (which won’t be as chunky) or the Colorways Smoosh Wool featured below.
+If this bothers you, you’ll need either acrylic yarn (which won’t be as chunky) or the Colorways Smoosh Wool featured above.